ArtiPedia/blog-v3/_pages/about.md

 I have created this blog to help **web designers** to get started in the right way.
 Most of my content is on **Jekyll** blogging platform which can be used as a **website builder**!

 I built WebJeda in 2014.
 I realised how easy it is to design websites using proper tools and knowledge.
 This blog would be a beginners guide for web designing.
 The first thing you notice on visiting my website is that it is **minimal**.
 I believe more decorations lead to distractions.
 So you don't see any bells and rings - only content.
 The second thing you notice is that it is **fast**.
-Because of constant optimization and again because of no 'bells and rings'.
+Because of constant optimization and again no 'bells and rings'.

-<p class="green">As a web designer, one has to give attention to <strong>appearance</strong> <strong>performance</strong>, and <strong>accessibility</strong> which involves good looking template, website loading speed and ranking on search engines.
+<p class="green">As a web designer, one has to give attention to <strong>appearance</strong>, <strong>performance</strong> and <strong>accessibility</strong> which involves good looking template, website loading speed and ranking on search engines.
 I have discussed these aspects extensively in this blog.
+A website is designed not for the company but for its users.
 </p>

-I write the things I have tried.
-That takes a while to research, test, and test again on other platforms.
+I write things I have tried.
+It takes a reasonable amount of time to research, test, and test again on other platforms.
 Writing a tech article which deals with coding isn't easy.
 It involves a lot of hard work.
 How do I get paid for this?
 I run Adsense on this blog.

 <p class="red">
-I suggest you to use an Adblock if you don't like those <strong>Download pdf</strong>, <strong>Click to Download</strong> kind of ads.
+I suggest you to use an Ad-blocker if you don't like those <strong>Download pdf</strong>, <strong>Click to Download</strong> kind of ads.
 As a reader, I don't like ads.
 Let me know whether I should keep Adsense running on this website.
 </p>

 <style>